Wallstreet111/Healthcare-Final-Project/README.md

 # Predicting Disease Outcomes from Lifestyle Factors

 This project aims to predict the prognosis of various diseases using a healthcare dataset.
 The dataset includes features such as age, sex, general health, checkup frequency, exercise habits, and smoking history.
-Our goal is to develop a predictive model to enhance disease prognosis accuracy.
+My goal is to develop a predictive model to enhance disease prognosis accuracy.

 [Visit the Quarto Website](link-to-your-quarto-website)